 9: Chartreux

-The Chartreux is a rare and ancient breed originating from France, often referred to as the country’s “blue jewel.”
-With their plush blue-gray coat and bright orange eyes, Chartreux cats are as beautiful as they are calm.
+The Chartreux is a rare and old breed that comes from France.
+People often call it the “blue jewel” of the country.
+Chartreux cats are as beautiful as they are calm.
+They have a soft blue-gray coat and bright orange eyes.

 10: Russian Blue